jwalith338/srm-internship/README.md

 # srm-internship
-this repository contains info about
+this repository contains info about internship